Consider seasonal closing from September 15 - November 30, 2019

 Giardino Mountain couldn't exist anywhere but Champfèr, the Swiss Alpine village a five-minute stroll away from St. Moritz.
 From the hotel's exclusive mountain lounge, which offers views some 2,128 meters above sea level, to the inspiring sgraffito by local artist Steivan Könz, the hotel has been renovated and designed with an innate respect for its mountain setting.
 Hands-on hoteliers Daniela and Philippe Frutiger used local stone and fine parquets throughout the hotel, which was restored and remodeled to provide soul-nourishing spaces, including a tranquil, state-of-the-art wellness spa.
-Earthy tones give the 78 rooms and suites a feeling of warmth and coziness.
+Earthy tones give the 77 rooms and suites a feeling of warmth and coziness.
 In the restaurants, one of which is run by Rolf Fliegauf, regional products are combined with flair and imagination.
 The hotel's ethos is to offer a relaxed atmosphere with attentive service.
 And thanks to the point-to-point connections offered by Giardino Group's private airline, this often begins before check-in.
-Giardino Mountain is currently undergoing renovations and accepting reservations for stays beginning December 8, 2018.

 Spanning from the 18-square-meter Double Room Small to the 60-square-meter Mountain Suite, each of the 78 guestrooms offers mountain views and either a king-size bed or twin beds.
 All rooms offer a shower or a bathtub—apart from the 32-square-meter Small Suite South, the 50-square-meter Suite, and the 60-square-meter Mountain Suite, which offer both—while some also boast a lounge or balcony.
 The Mountain Suite also plays host to a fireplace, promising a perfect post-piste relaxation spot.